-The Innovation Awards in Brain Science program at Brown University’s Robert J. and Nancy D. Carney Institute for Brain Science provides seed funding for new high-impact research in Alzheimer’s disease and other areas of brain science.
+Through an innovation awards program, the Robert J. and Nancy D. Carney Institute for Brain Science will provide $232K in seed funding for new high-impact research in Alzheimer’s disease.

 In 2014, the Carney Institute launched the Zimmerman Innovation Awards in Brain Science to support early-stage research projects that are too risky and new to attract external funding but have great potential to advance science and benefit society.
 From that wider pool of funding, a certain amount is earmarked annually to support projects addressing Alzheimer’s disease and related dementias.

 Defining the contribution of ovaries to the onset and progression of Alzheimer’s disease

 Investigators: Richard Freiman, professor of molecular biology, cell biology and biochemistry, professor of obstetrics and gynecology, and Gregorio Valdez, GLF Translational Associate Professor of Molecular Biology, Cell Biology and Biochemistry (MCB) and Co-Director of the MCB Graduate Program